Cerny culture

-The Cerny culture (La Culture de Cerny, Cerny-Kultur) is a Neolithic culture in France that dates to the second half of the 5th millennium B.C. and that is particularly prevalent in the Paris Basin.
-It is characterized by monumental earth mounds, known as long barrows of the Passy type.
-The term is derived from the "Parc aux Bœufs" in Cerny in the department of Essonne who authorized the name.
+The Cerny culture (La Culture de Cerny, Cerny-Kultur) is an archaeological culture of Neolithic France dating to the second half of the 5th millennium BC.
+It is particularly prevalent in the Paris Basin.
+It is characterized by monumental earth mounds known as long barrows of the Passy type.
+The term is derived from the "Parc aux Bœufs" in Cerny in the department of Essonne, who authorized the name.